 Students with agency seek relevant learning experiences, connecting new ideas, academic knowledge, and personal experiences.
 They are comfortable reflecting on how their learning is developing, recognizing when it is still emerging, and selecting strategies they can use or resources they can review to connect new ideas to what they already know.

-Learn more about learner agency and how educators can foster it in their classrooms in the article below.
+Learn more about learner agency and how educators can foster it in the latest issue of Childhood Education: Innovations magazine.